ipfs/camp/DEEP_DIVES/12-building-the-ipfs-community.md

 - "How can we help?"
 Communities supporting others

-- The chasm between community and business
+- Overcoming the chasm between community and business